DylanFrenchCarroll/web-dev-masters/README.md

 ## Feature Design.

-[ For each feature listed in the overview, show a screenshot(s) of its UI layout (use appropriate magnification for accessibility).
-Include captions with the images.]

-e.g.

 #### The Upcoming Movies feature.

 > Lists movies from the Upcoming movies endpoint of TMDB

 ![][image1]

-#### Movies Reviews feature.

-> Lists all the reviews for a particular movie (text extract only).

-![][image2]

-> Click the 'Full Review' link of an entry in the above list to show the full text of a review.

-![][image3]

-.... other features .......

-## Storybook.

-[ Include a screenshot(s) from the Storybook UI and highlight the stories for new components developed.]

-e.g.

-![][image5]

 ## Authentication.

-[ List all the routes in your app and highlight those that are protected/private (require authentication).]

 #### (Auth Protected)
 + /movies/favourites - Favourite movies page